alanng10/class-lang/Docue/Article/Single/a.md

 InfExecute and WhileExecute cond operate is 64 bits int type as bool type.
 AndOperate, OrnOperate and NotOperate input types and output types is 64 bits int type as bool type.

+Glob vars are represented with GlobVar.
+GlobVar has syntax that starts with "glob" index word, followed by Var, followed by limit semicolon.